Using BlackMarblePy#

 To use this library, install the BlackMarblePy package.
 It is highly recommended to install it inside a Python virtual environment to avoid dependency conflicts.

 BlackMarblePy requires a valid, unexpired NASA Earthdata bearer token, which you can retrieve from your Earthdata profile.
-For ease and security, we recommend setting this as the BLACKMARBLE_TOKEN environment variable on your system.
+For convenience and security, we recommend setting this as the BLACKMARBLE_TOKEN environment variable on your system.

 Caution